-Meal Prep This Paleo-Friendly Chicken Piccata For An Easy Weeknight Dinner
+This Paleo-Friendly Chicken Piccata Is The Best Easy Weeknight Dinner

 Enter this chicken piccata recipe.
 Who doesn't love the creamy, flavorful taste of chicken piccata?
 Now you can make it at home, with the knowledge that it's easy to prep over the weekend and whip up quickly on busy weeknights.
 And it's totally Paleo-friendly.
 So long, sad weeknight dinners!

 Photo via Prep, Cook, Freeze: A Paleo Meal Planning Cookbook

 - 2 1/2 lbs (1.1 kg) boneless, skinless chicken breasts

 - 1 cup (95 g) almond meal

 - 1 tbsp (5 g) nutritional yeast

 - 4 tbsp (60 g) ghee, divided